timdeschryver/timdeschryver.dev/content/blog/how-to-test-your-csharp-web-api/index.md

 published: true
 ---

-If you've read some of my other blog posts already, you probably know that I'm not a big fan of unit tests.
+If you've read some of my other blog posts, you probably know that I'm not a big fan of unit tests.
-Sure, they have their purposes but often it means that one or more parts of the System Under Test are being mocked or stubbed.
+Sure, they have their purposes, but often it means that one or more parts of the System Under Test (SUT) are being mocked or stubbed.
 It's this practice that I'm not too keen about.

 To have full confidence in my code, it are integration tests that I will be grabbing for.
+In my experience, integration tests [are also easier and faster to write](/blog/why-writing-integration-tests-on-a-csharp-api-is-a-productivity-booster).

-With an integration test, we test the API from the outside out by spinning up the API client and making an actual HTTP request.
+With an integration test, we test the API from the outside out by spinning up the (in-memory) API client and making an actual HTTP request.
 I get confidence out of it because I mock as little as possible, and I will consume my API in the same way as an application (or user) would.

-Show me some code!

-> The following tests are written in .NET Core 3 and are using [XUnit](https://xunit.net/) as test the runner.
+> The following tests are written in .NET 5 (but this also applies to .NET Core 3) and are using [XUnit](https://xunit.net/) as test the runner.
 > The setup might change with other versions and test runners but the idea remains the same.

 ## A simple test